tonitonitonitoni/mycode/README.md

 - 3D reconstruction with Open3D's realsense_recorder.py https://www.open3d.org/docs/release/tutorial/reconstruction_system/capture_your_own_dataset.html
 - See if you can set up the receding horizon next best view planner, https://github.com/ethz-asl/nbvplanner
 - and 3D mobile robots code, https://github.com/luigifreda/3dmr/tree/main  For NBV Planner ported to Noetic see here https://github.com/luigifreda/3dmr/blob/main/README.exploration.md#3d-exploration-with-drones
+- https://github.com/ethz-asl/StructuralInspectionPlanner  this is so old, but maybe it will work with Noetic and/or you can just install ROS Indigo on Ubuntu 14.04 (ugh)

 ## later
 - https://dev.intelrealsense.com/docs/tensorflow-with-intel-realsense-cameras